 IDS Working Paper 410

-Download this publication free of charge (172 kb)
+Download this publication (172 kb)

 This paper examines how the relationship between economic exclusion, inequality, conflict and violence shape the goal of establishing shared societies.
 The chapter discusses how this impact is largely determined by the emergence and organisation of social and political institutions in areas of violent conflict.